 What is a paraeducator?

-Paraeducators are people who work with students with disabilities.
+Paraeducators are people who for the most part work with students with disabilities.
 They help students with physical, mental, and/or emotional disabilities in the classroom.
 As well as, provide support for both special education teachers and regular teachers.
-Paraeducators are also known as teacher’s assistants (TAs).
+Paraeducators are also known as teacher's assistants (TAs).

 Paraeducators help teachers meet the needs of their students.
-For example, if a student has autism, then a TA would assist the teacher in planning lessons to meet the student’s specific learning needs.
+For example, if a student has autism, then a TA would assist the teacher in planning lessons to meet the student's specific learning needs.
 A TA might also help organize materials for class or assist a young child in getting ready for school in the morning.
-Check out this beginner’s guide for paraeducators to learn more about being a para or this one on para expectations.
+Check out this beginner's guide for paraeducators to learn more about being a para or my essential handbook for paras.

 Paraeducators must know their state's requirements, find job listings and apply for the positions they're interested in.